 Doctors do not diagnose this life-threatening complication often enough or early enough, and this needs to change.

-The top trial lawyers at Leventhal Puga Braley P.C. love to tackle complex medical issues.
-In our firm’s forty-year history, we’ve gotten historic verdicts and made huge gains for the public safety.
+We at Leventhal Puga & Braley P.C. love to tackle complex medical issues.
+In our firm’s forty-year history, we have achieved historic verdicts and made huge gains for the public safety.
 We demand justice for people injured by the healthcare system, so if you or a loved one suffered serious injury due to a blood clot, do not hesitate to contact us at (877) 433-3906.

-Here are basic types of blood clots, with some overlap:
+Here are the basic types of blood clots, with some overlap: